rolandvitezhu/TodoCloud/README.md

 The project's purpose is to gain experience in the android application development, improve coding style, practice clean code and version control.

+You can download the application from Google Play Store: https://play.google.com/store/apps/details?id=com.rolandvitezhu.todocloud.

 ![](header.gif)

 ## Author